-Coronavirus: Kiwi man describes horror scenes of people fighting over food and selling thrown-out face masks amid virus scare in China
+Coronavirus: NZ man in China says people fighting for food, reselling used masks

 "Now it's got to the stage where you want to carry around a baseball bat with you.
 You don't know what's coming around the corner."

-People are being encouraged to stay indoors at all times and to only go outside when necessary with face masks to be worn outside at all times.
+People are being encouraged to stay indoors at all times and to only go outside when necessary.
+Face masks should be worn outside at all times.

-But the numbers of them are few and far between and they might not even be clean.
+But masks are few and far between and they might not even be clean.

 Once available to be bought for as little as 10 cents, the man said people had been selling masks for as much as $50.